wvanderp/GoldDiggersLog/sessions/Session 4.md

 He finds that the monster could be a [[mind flayer]]
 A monster that eats brainz

-[[Galadriel]] finds out that there are many newspaper clippings about murdered people missing their brains
+[[Galadriel i sael|Galadriel]] finds out that there are many newspaper clippings about murdered people missing their brains

 There seem to be more [[Zhentarim|snake people]] victims then [[Xanathar|eye people]]